calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 Here below the list of configuration changes present from 0.9.1-osf to 0.12.5-6-osf.

-In **`dhus.xml`** file add:
+In **`dhus.xml`** file pay attention to:

 `cryptType=""` and `cryptKey=""`  in `<database /> `tag.
 Specify your encryption key, or leave empty if your database has not been encrypted.

 **DHuS version updating manual**

-Many aspects of DHuS first installation dont need to be repeated when upgrading application to a new release.
+Many aspects of DHuS first installation don't need to be repeated when upgrading application to a new release.
 In the following procedures the reference version will be called new_version and the older version, the version previously installed on the same instance, will be called old_version

 1. Access to the chosen installation folder (/data is recommended) and create the installation directory:
 `mkdir dhus-<new_version>`